silverstripe/silverstripe-activedirectory/docs/en/adfs_setup.md

 ## Install AD FS 2.0

 This module is using AD FS 2.0 as an identity provider that issues SAML tokens for the identities it manages.
 For that, a new relying party needs to be created.
 A relying party in AD FS 2.0 is a representation of an application (a Web site or a Web service) and contains all the security-related information, such as encryption certificate, claims transformation rules and so on.

 ## Configuration of the Identity Provider (IdP)

-### Open the AD FS Console

-@todo add image where to find the console

 ### Create a new relying party trust